esdoc/esdoc/site/manual/usage/feature.md

 ```

 ## Customize Documentation
-If you want to customize a document, you can includes your stylesheets and scripts to the document.
+If you want to customize a document, you can includes your stylesheets and scripts to the document.<br/>
 And, ESDoc supports plugin feature.
 Please read [API](./advanced/api.html) for more information.

 ## ESDoc Hosting Service